 Any veteran who finds themselves homeless or at risk of homelessness is encouraged to contact the Department of Veterans’ Affairs (DVA) on 1800 555 254 or Open Arms – Veterans & Families Counselling on 1800 011 046 who will work with them to access support.

-The Australian Government provides more than $6 billion per year for housing and homelessness support services for all Australians, including veterans.
-States and territories are primarily responsible for delivering housing and homelessness services.
+While states and territories have primary responsibility for delivering housing and homelessness services, the Australian Government provides more than $6 billion per year for housing and homelessness services for all Australians, including veterans.

-DVA has a list of homelessness services on the Homelessness page of its website.
+DVA has information on homelessness support and a list of community-based support services on its website.

 Open Arms – Veterans and Families Counselling, provides support for current and ex-serving ADF personnel and their families.
 Free and confidential help is available 24/7.
 Phone 1800 011 046 (international: +61 1800 011 046 or +61 8 8241 4546) or visit www.OpenArms.gov.au